How to Lose 20 Pounds in 3 Months – Start Today!

 Protein for What?

 Protein is broken down into amino acids.

-Amino acids are used to either build and/or repair muscle tissue.
+Amino acids are used to either build or repair muscle tissue.

 Protein is not for fuel.

-Eat protein to enable your body to build and repair tissue, that is it.
+- Eat protein to enable your body to build and repair tissue.

-Your body needs about 45 to 65 percent of calories as carbohydrate and 10 to 35% of calories as protein.
+Your body needs about 45 to 65 percent of calories as carbohydrates and 10 to 35% of calories as protein.

 The rest is from fat.